“He cares for you,” she stammers. “And you care for him,”

 “Is there a man among us?”
 Eadaoin speaks over her shoulder and grunts when no one says a word.
 “Nothing nice to say about your Lion now, have you?”

-“We got one man that we know of here,” one girl grouses.
+“We got one man that we know of here,” a woman grouses.

 Eadaoin snaps, “Who said that?”

-“It makes no matter,” Aedan speaks.
+“It makes no matter,” says Aedan.
 “If he hides among you, he’s safe.”

 “No man is safe around the Lion.”
 Eadaoin swallows hard.
 “No druid, that is,”

-Eadaoin sighs and then kicks the nearest sleeper.
+Eadaoin relents and then kicks the nearest sleeper.

-“Get up,” she says, then turns to Aedan.
+“Get up,” she hisses, then turns to Aedan.
 “My brother is among us,”

-Alon the Bibroci, a failed druid’s apprentice, rolls over and regards him with those bright acorn-colored eyes.
+Alon the Bibroci, a failed druid’s apprentice, regards him with those bright acorn-colored eyes.
 Unlike the others, his face is clean, his pointy chin shaven, and his short locks in braids.

 “Tell the Owl what you know,” she orders.